csioza/kael/ReadMe.txt

 This file contains a summary of what you will find in each of the files that make up your kael application.

-kael.dsp
-    This file (the project file) contains information at the project level and is used to build a single project or subproject.

 kael.h
     This is the main header file for the application.
 It includes other project specific headers (including Resource.h) and declares the